Simranjot1313/mtm6407-static-site-Simranjot1313/README.md

 This project was created by **Simranjot Kaur** for academic purposes as part of the MTM6407 Web Development IV course at Algonquin CDI College.

 All rights reserved.
-You may view or download this code for educational reference only.
-You may not reuse, copy, distribute, or modify any part of this project for commercial or public use without written permission.

 © 2025 Simranjot Kaur